 £10.85 in London

 £9.50 across the UK

-This is up to you, however we recommend that if the placement is less that 4 weeks that they simply invoice you, for anything longer than 4 weeks you should process via your payroll in the usual way.
+This is up to you, however we recommend that if the role is less that 4 weeks that they simply invoice you, for anything longer than 4 weeks you should process via your payroll in the usual way.

 Absolutely, they will receive details of the project, the company, the suggested activities and the expected outcomes before they decide to apply to be part of the remote team.